LUKKIEN/redux-needs/README.md

 > 🎁 Wrapping everyday data to your containers in need 🎁

-Bind actions to changes in your redux state based on the needs of your active redux components.
+Bind actions to changes in your Redux state based on the needs of your active Redux components.

 [Usage](#usage) |
 [API](#api) |